weder96/aws-certification-learning/module-26/README.md

     - If you include a build spec as part of the source code, by default, the build spec file must be named buildspec.yml and placed in the root of your source directory.

 - A collection of input files is called build input artifacts or build input and a deployable version of a source code is called build output artifact or build output.

+### Key Features

+- **Fully Managed and Scalable**: CodeBuild automatically scales to meet your build requirements, without the need to manage infrastructure.
+- **Secure and Pay-As-You-Go**: You only pay for the build time you use, and builds are isolated for security.
+- **Buildspec File**: CodeBuild uses a `buildspec.yml` file that defines the build commands, environment variables, and runtime environment for your build, allowing for highly customizable build configurations.
+- **Integrates with AWS Services**: Works seamlessly with CodeCommit, CodePipeline, CodeDeploy, and other AWS services to automate the entire build and deployment process.

+### Use Cases

+- **Automated Build Process**: Automates compiling source code, running unit tests, and preparing the application for deployment.
+- **Customizable Build Environment**: Through `buildspec.yml`, developers can configure the build environment for different resource requirements, such as different compute resources for intensive builds.

 **Cheat Sheets**